Vince Copley: Career

 He worked with John Moriarty on NAIDOC, and was the first national secretary of the organisation.

 From 1982 until 1993 he worked at the Aboriginal and Torres Strait Islander Commission (commonly known as ATSIC) as sports officer.
 In this role, he ran a series of competitions and carnivals at which new talent could be identified, and established an annual awards sports night for Aboriginal athletes, which ran for around a decade.

 Copley helped to organise the 1988 Australian Bicentenary tour of England which commemorated the first Aboriginal Australian cricket tour of 1868.
 The team was captained by John McGuire.
 From 2000, he was inaugural co-chair of Cricket Australia's National Indigenous Cricket Advisory Committee (formally established in 2001).
 For some of his tenure in this role, he shared the role with former SA premier John Bannon.
 Copley stepped down from the role at the end of 2012, as of 2013.

 He was also inaugural chair of Tandanya National Aboriginal Cultural Institute, among other positions.

 In later life, Copley focused on reclaiming and protection Aboriginal cultural heritage, and was involved in several native title claims for the Kaurna and Narungga people.
 He also worked with the World Archaeological Congress, promoting Indigenous rights across the world.
 He took on the role of Indigenous host of the WACs symposium on Indigenous Cultural Heritage held in Burra, South Australia in 2006.

 From 2002 until 2012, he was chair of the Ngadjuri Alspa Juri Lands and Heritage Association, and from 2012, chair of the Ngadjuri Elders Heritage and Landcare Council.

 After meeting in Burra, South Australia in 1998, Copley set up a research partnership with Claire Smith, and Gary Jackson of Flinders University continued for the rest of his life and beyond.
 In the early 2000s, working with his nephew Vincent Branson, he worked with Flinders to create Ngadjuri Heritage Project.
 This project identified more than 600 Ngadjuri sites, recorded oral histories, and did much research.
 From 2018 he held a teaching role at Flinders University on projects relating to Ngadjuri heritage.

 Other activities

 In 1977 Copley organised for a group of Aboriginal dancers, storytellers, and artists to attend the FESTAC 77 (aka Second World Black and African Festival of Arts and Culture) in Lagos, Nigeria, which included Lillian Crombie in the Aboriginal Islander Dance Theatre.

 Between 1993 and 1995, he worked in schools as a cultural awareness consultant.

 During the course of his life, he visited almost every Aboriginal community in Australia.
 He also met the King of Jordan, Queen Elizabeth II of England, boxer Muhammad Ali, and Nelson Mandela.

+In 1990, Copley was interviewed by Gordon Briscoe about his life and achievements.
+The recording can be found at the National Library of Australia.